yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/_index.md

 ## Storage engine

 DocDB is a log-structured merge-tree (LSM) based storage engine.
 This design is optimized for high write throughput and efficient storage utilization.
-Data is stored in multiple SST (Sorted String Table) to store key-value data on disk.
+Data is stored in multiple SSTs (Sorted String Tables) to store key-value data on disk.
 It is designed to be efficient for both sequential and random access patterns.
 DocDB periodically compacts data by merging and sorting multiple SST files into a smaller set of files.
 This process helps to maintain a consistent on-disk format and reclaim space from obsolete data.

 {{<tip>}}
 To understand more about how LSM tree stores data in SSTs, see [LSM and SST](./lsm-sst).